Loading

 Visakhapatnam-class

-The Visakhapatnam class (Project 15B) is a class of stealth guided missile destroyers under construction.
-An improved version of the Kolkata class and ordered in 2011, the first Visakhapatnam-class ship is expected to be completed in 2018.
-The first vessel of this class is expected to get commissioned with INS Vikrant and INS Arighat.
-The class will have enhanced stealth characteristics and state-of-the-art weaponry and sensors, including the long-range Barak 8 surface-to-air missile.
+The Visakhapatnam class (Project 15B) is a class of stealth guided missile destroyers in service with one under construction.
+An improved version of the Kolkata class and ordered in 2011, the first Visakhapatnam-class ship is completed in 2021.
+The class features enhanced stealth characteristics and state-of-the-art weaponry and sensors, including the long-range Barak 8 surface-to-air missile.
 The first ship's keel was laid in October 2013.
 The Visakhapatnam class will be armed with a 127 mm main gun and an AK-630M close-in anti-missile gun system.

 Ship Armament Displacement Laid down Launched Commission Status Origin